web-fullstack-dev/Homepage--EN-LSG-/README.md

-A simple web page about the author, made with technologies JavaScript, CSS and HTML
+A simple web page about the author, made with Front End's  technologies as JavaScript, CSS and HTML